Skip to content

 File Attachments

 Attach files to your message.
 They're downloaded and stored in CCCC's blob storage, then forwarded to agents.
+Agent-generated images and files are also uploaded back to every authorized Telegram target.

 Commands Reference